mrash/afl-cov/README.md

 coverage results, and when a match is found the corresponding test case file is displayed.
 This allows the user to discover which AFL test case is the first to exercise a particular function.
-In addition, `afl-cov` produces a "zero coverage" report of functions and lines that were never executed during an AFL fuzzing run.
+In addition, `afl-cov` produces a "zero coverage" report of functions and lines that were never executed during any AFL fuzzing run.

 Although of no use to AFL itself, the main application of `afl-cov` is to wrap